na-g/mozilla-central-build/README.md

   3. The Dockerized environment can be created once and run on any machine with docker.

 ## Getting the container
-The container can be pulled from Docker Hub, and given a more convient tag.
+The container can be pulled from [https://hub.docker.com/r/enaygee/mozilla-central-build/](Docker Hub), and given a more convient tag.

 ```sh
 #Pull the container from dockerhub